imandra-ai/fix-engine/README.md

 ## Model Verification

-In addition to the model source code, you will find a set of Verification Goals (VG's).
+In addition to the model source code, you will find a set of Verification Goals (VGs).
 VGs are statements in IML expressing properties of the FIX engine model that we wish to verify.
-It's important to note that IML is used for both building the model and describing the properties we verify about it.
+It's important to note that IML is used for both building the model and describing the properties we wish to verify about it.

-Consider the following quote from Volume 2 of the 4.4 specification:
+Consider the following quote from Volume 2 of the FIX 4.4 specification:
 > When either end of a FIX connection has not sent any data for [HeartBtInt] seconds, it will transmit a Heartbeat message.

 One way to formalise that statement is to create two VGs: